irondrive/andromeda-server/README.md

 To create an app called `test`, create a folder `apps/test` and a file `apps/test/testApp.php` In the PHP file, declare namespace `Andromeda\\Apps\\Test`, create a class `TestApp` that extends `AppBase` for which you should add a line to require and use.
 At a minimum your class must implement the following method: ```public function Run(Input $input)```.

+To activate the app, find the `objects_core_server` table in the database, and add "test" to the JSON array of apps.

 #### Minimal Example